 The men in blue still watch on unperturbed.

-Far up the field, another irate Taqwa player charges towards the Falcon’s skipper, who is standing over the ball, presumably breathing fire as he points at him.
+Far up the field, another irate Taqwa player charges towards the Falcon’s skipper presumably breathing fire as he points at him.
 Bulbul authoritatively fly swats his hand as soon as he gets to touching distance.
-The bagger is stunned, I doubt he will be barking up that tree anytime soon.
+The bugger is stunned, I doubt he will be barking up that tree anytime soon.

 The law enforcers have casually started making their way into the pitch.
 To them, this is just another day in the office.
 Classic Kenyan football.